skibblenybbles/jquery-platinum/README.md

 person.display();
 // output: Bob Hope

-// let's overwrite the log() method with the curried lastName of "The Builder" person.log = $pt.lang.hitch(person, person.log, "The Builder");
+// let's overwrite the log() method, currying the lastName parameter as "A New" person.log = $pt.lang.hitch(person, person.log, "A New");
 person.display();
-// output: The Builder Hope
+// output: A New Hope

 // play a little more
-person.last = "Pharaoh";
+person.last = "Born Child";
 person.display();
-// output: The Builder Pharaoh
+// output: A New Born Child
 ```